Klortho/flextree/README.md

   for whatever platform you are on.
 * In Eclipse, selected File -> Import, then "Existing project into workspace", then selected "archive file", and selected the .zip file you just downloaded.
 * Clone this repository, then, in Eclipse, File -> Import -> "Existing project into workspace", then select this repository's root directory.
 Make sure you de-select "Copy projects into workspace".
-* Right click on this flextree project, and select Properties.
-Under "Java Build Path", check "org.eclipse.swt".
-This includes the SWT library as a dependency.

 * Then, you should be able to right-click on Flextree.java (under src/main/java), and select Run as -> Java application.